 Every hair belongs to one of these four hair types – type 1, which is Straight hair, type 2, which is wavy hair, type 3, which is curly hair and type 4, which is coily hair.
 These types can be broken down further into sub-categories based on the tightness of the curls and coils.
-However, your hair cannot belong to any single discrete hair type category mentioned above as it could exhibit the properties of different hair types in different regions.
-For instance, your hair could belong to type 3C at the crown region and could belong to type 3A at temples.
+However, your hair cannot belong to any single discrete hair type category mentioned above, as it could exhibit the properties of different hair types in different regions.
+For instance, your hair could belong to type 3C at the crown region and could belong to type 3A at the temples.

 Type A – Straight

-Hair, which has no natural curls and falls from root to tip without waving, however thick, thin, coarse, or fine the nature of hair is, comes under type 1.
+Hair that has no natural curls and falls from root to tip without waving, however thick, thin, coarse, or fine the nature of hair is, comes under type 1.
 This type of hair tends to become easily oily, and checking the label of hair products to see if they don’t add more oil to your hair is recommended.
 Texture sprays and dry shampoos can be preferred instead of serums or butter.
 Dry shampoo is highly recommended as straight washing hair often leads to the overproduction of oils in the hair.

 Type 2 – Wavy

-2B: This type is similar to type A as the curls are wavy towards from eye-level to ends.
+2B: This type is similar to type A as the curls are wavy towards from eye level to ends.
 This hair type is more inclined towards curly hair type than wavy and requires more effort for straightening.